mty1203/final-project/README.md

 ### 3. **TSV Saving & Reusability**

-**Original TSV**: TSV vectors were primarily used internally.

 **This Version**:
 - Added `--save_tsv_path` argument to save TSV vectors as `.pt` files
 - Standardized checkpoint format with metadata (model name, layer, hyperparameters)
-- Enables reuse of trained TSV in downstream experiments
+- Enables reuse of trained TSV in downstream experiments(combined with probe for steering)

 ### 4. **New Experimental Framework: Probe-Controlled TSV**